Moradabad Junction railway station: Importance

 Moradabad is called an interchange station due to its five-line junction.
 Many passengers change trains at Moradabad because there are plenty of trains to different destinations.
 After electrification the Delhi–Moradabad line railway has planned to make this route an alternative to the Delhi–Kanpur–Mugalsarai grand chord route.
 Moradabad is a preferred option to get trains for the tourists who want to go to Ramnagar, Jim Corbett National Park, Nainital, Almora and other parts of Kumaon region of Uttarakhand because it is the nearest station which is connected by train to the Kumoun region.

 Connectivity

 Moradabad is the busiest railway station of Western Uttar Pradesh with more than 200 stopping trains.
-Many local passenger trains are available to nearby Cities.
-There are many trains to major cities like Mau, Ghazipur City, New Delhi, Guwahati, Ahmedabad, Chandigarh, Lucknow, Varanasi, Dehradun, Patna, Jaipur, Jodhpur, Dibrugarh, Amritsar, Kolkata, Ludhiana, Jammu Tawi, Tatanagar, Kanpur, Aligarh, Gwalior and Agra etc. Daily about 10 trains run from Moradabad to Ramnagar and more than 60 trains run to Lucknow.
+Many local passenger trains are available to nearby cities.
+There are many trains to major cities like Mau, Ghazipur City, New Delhi, Guwahati, Ahmedabad, Chandigarh, Lucknow, Varanasi, Dehradun, Patna, Jaipur, Jodhpur, Dibrugarh, Amritsar, Kolkata, Dhanbad, Ludhiana, Jammu Tawi, Tatanagar, Kanpur, Aligarh, Surat, Mumbai, Gwalior and Agra etc. Daily about 10 trains run from Moradabad to Ramnagar and more than 60 trains run to Lucknow.
 More than 50 trains run to New Delhi.
-Even though Moradabad has more than 200 stopping trains it does not have any direct train to cities like Mumbai, Chennai, Bangalore, Bhopal, Hyderabad and other important cities of Central, Western and Southern parts of the Country.
+Even though Moradabad has more than 200 stopping trains it does not have any direct train to cities like Chennai, Bangalore, Bhopal, Hyderabad and other important cities of Central, Western and Southern parts of the Country.